MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/user_guide/vmsession.md

 ### Error:  A remote session might have ended
 Error message:
 ```
-An error has occured which Windows PowerShell cannot handle.
+Enter-PSSession : An error has occurred which Windows PowerShell cannot handle.
 A remote session might have ended.
 ```

 Potential causes: